 The formulation (\ref{eq:put3}) couples compressible effects, captured by the unsteady but spatially-uniform pressure component $P_0$, with buoyancy and spreading effects captured by gradients of the smaller pressure component $P_{1}$.

-To interpret (\ref{eq:put3}), it is helpful to integrate (\ref{eq:put3}$a$) across regions I and II$_g$ of figure~\ref{fig:Diagram}, using boundary conditions (\ref{eq:put3}$c,f$) gives the mass balance $[P_0 V(t)]_t=\mathcal{Q}$, using the gas volume $V(t)$ defined in (\ref{eq:V}).
-Integrating (\ref{eq:put3}$b$) and using (\ref{eq:put3}$d$,$e$) gives a mass flux balance for the incompressible liquid phase $V_t=\mathcal{M}(P_0-1)/\theta$.
-Together, these yield an analogue of the differentiated form of Boyle’s law, which for a closed system with a fixed mass of gas would be $(P_0 V)_t = 0$.
+To interpret (\ref{eq:put3}), it is helpful to integrate (\ref{eq:put3}$a$) across regions I and II$_g$ of figure~\ref{fig:Diagram}, using boundary conditions (\ref{eq:put3}$c$,$f$) to give the mass balance {for the gas phase} $[P_0 V(t)]_t=\mathcal{Q}$; the gas volume $V(t)$ is defined in (\ref{eq:V}).
+Integrating (\ref{eq:put3}$b$) across region II$_w$ and using (\ref{eq:put3}$d$,$e$) gives a mass flux balance for the incompressible liquid phase $V_t=\mathcal{M}(P_0-1)/\theta$.
+Together, these yield

+This is an analogue of the differentiated form of Boyle’s law, which for a closed system with a fixed mass of gas would be $(P_0 V)_t = 0$.
 In contrast, (\ref{eq:Boyles}) applies to an open system in which gas enters the channel; the first term on the right-hand side accounts for the volume flux of gas entering the channel, while the second term captures changes in gas volume due to liquid leaving the channel.
 Consequently, the gas compresses when the inflow exceeds the outflow.
 Eq.~(\ref{eq:Boyles}) shows how $P_0$ can equilibrate to a constant value $P_\infty$, say, as spreading initiates (while $X_u$ remains small compared to $\mathcal{L}$), satisfying

 (provided $\mathcal{Q}$ is sufficiently slowly varying).
 Setting $P_0=P_\infty$ in (\ref{eq:put3}) recovers the incompressible flux constraint (\ref{eq:incflux}) with $p_g$ replaced by $P_1$ and $\mathcal{Q}$ replaced by $\mathcal{Q}/P_\infty$.
 As anticipated in \S\ref{sec:scaling}, (\ref{eq:Boyles}) shows how compressibility may lead to a rise in gas pressure prior to appreciable expansion of the gas domain.